Ernesto Teodoro Moneta

-Ernesto Teodoro Moneta (September 20, 1833 in Milan, Kingdom of Lombardy–Venetia – February 10, 1918) was an Italian journalist, nationalist, revolutionary soldier and later a pacifist and Nobel Peace Prize Laureate.
-He adopted the motto In varietate unitas! which later inspired Motto of the European Union.
+Ernesto Teodoro Moneta (September 20, 1833 – February 10, 1918) was an Italian journalist, nationalist, revolutionary soldier and later a pacifist and Nobel Peace Prize Laureate.
+He adopted the motto In varietate unitas! which later inspired the motto of the European Union.

-At age 15, Moneta participated in the "Five Days of Milan" (1848 uprising against Austrian rule).
+At age 15, Moneta participated in the Five Days of Milan (1848 uprising against Austrian rule).
 He later attended the military academy in Ivrea.
 In 1859 he joined Garibaldi's Expedition of the Thousand, and also fought in the ranks of the Italian army against the Austrians in 1866.

 Subsequently, he became an international peace activist.

 Between 1867 and 1896 he was editor of the Milan democratic paper Il Secolo, published by Edoardo Sonzogno.